IMF, central banks in the spotlight

 | FRANKFURT

-FRANKFURT Flanked by interest rate decisions in Britain, Japan and Australia, the IMF's annual meeting in Lima takes centre stage in the calendar next week, with policymakers focussing on China's economic slide and its impact on the rest of the world.
+FRANKFURT Flanked by interest rate decisions in Britain, Japan and Australia, the IMF's annual meeting in Lima takes center stage in the calendar next week, with policymakers focusing on China's economic slide and its impact on the rest of the world.

 Activity in China's vast factory sector shrank again in September fuelling fears that the economy there may be cooling more rapidly than thought just a few months ago, with a reverberating impact on emerging and developed economies.